 But what does this impressive Coffee Lake core upgrade mean for gamers?
 Almost nothing.
 Only Civ VI delivers any performance boost over the Kaby Lake i7, showing once more how little relevance an increased thread-count has for most gamers.
 The i7, then, is overkill for us, more so than with any previous Intel generation.
 It's also likely to rather expensive with global stock shortages likely to artificially inflate the price of the entire Coffee Lake range.

-But still, the fact remains that your new Coffee Lake i5 is able to deliver more than enough performance for our gaming needs, so that's where the smart money goes.
+But still, the fact remains that your new Coffee Lake i5 is able to deliver more than enough performance for our gaming needs, and so does the much cheaper Ryzen 5 2600, so that's where the smart money goes.

-The Core i7 8700K is a powerful Intel design, necessarily topping Ryzen’s finest, but despite its unprecedented overclocking performance it doesn’t actually deliver anything new for gamers.
+The Core i7 8700K is a powerful Intel design, necessarily topping Ryzen’s finest in pure gaming, but despite its unprecedented overclocking performance it doesn’t actually deliver anything new for gamers.